Stone Cold Steve Austin: Final feuds and retirement (2002–2003)

 Austin no-showed the Raw after WrestleMania and took a week-long break without the company's consent, citing exhaustion.
 McMahon claimed his actions caused fury among fans who had paid to see him that night.
 Austin returned on the April 1 episode of Raw, the first of the new "brand extension" era.
 The show was centered around which show he would sign with, and he ultimately chose Raw.
-Austin entered a feud with The Undertaker that resulted in a number-one contender's match for the Undisputed WWF Championship at Backlash, which Austin lost despite having his foot on the rope when he was pinned.
+Austin entered a feud with The Undertaker that resulted in a number-one contender's match for the Undisputed WWF Championship at Backlash on April 21, which Austin lost despite having his foot on the rope when he was pinned.
 He would later be betrayed by Big Show after being put in a tag team match with him by Ric Flair, and was subsequently betrayed by Flair himself in the following weeks.
-Austin then defeated Big Show and Flair in a handicap match at Judgment Day.
-In a May 2002 interview on WWE's internet program, Byte This!, Austin stunned the company and fans by launching a verbal attack on the direction the company was heading in and slated the creative team for not using him the way he felt they previously did.
+Austin then defeated Big Show and Flair in a handicap match at Judgment Day on May 19.
+In a May interview on WWE's internet program, Byte This!, Austin stunned the company and fans by launching a verbal attack on the direction the company was heading in and slated the creative team for not using him the way he felt they previously did.
 The WWE rehired Eddie Guerrero for Austin to feud with, while also prepping Austin for a feud with Brock Lesnar.
 However, Austin balked at the proposition that he lose a King of the Ring qualifying match on Raw to Lesnar, and ultimately walked out of the company.
 Austin later explained that he thought hot-shotting a rookie made Austin look weak, and airing the match on free television with no build-up did not give Lesnar a proper stage for such a big win over a star of Austin's magnitude.
 Further fanning the flames amongst Austin's growing number of detractors was a well-publicized domestic dispute incident between Austin and his wife Debra (see below).